qutip/qutip-qip/README.md

 pip install --upgrade pip
 pip install -e .
 ```
 which makes sure that you are up to date with the latest `pip` version.
+Contribution guidelines are available [*here*](https://qutip-qip.readthedocs.io/en/latest/contribution-code.html).

 To build and test the documentation, additional packages need to be installed:

 ```
-pip install matplotlib sphinx numpydoc sphinx_rtd_theme
+pip install pytest matplotlib sphinx numpydoc sphinx_rtd_theme
 ```

 Under the `doc` directory, use